Barsit/skills-hello-github-actions/README.md

 _Create and run a GitHub Actions workflow._

 </header>

-## Step 3: Add a step to your workflow file

 _Nice work adding a job to your workflow! :dancer:_

 Workflows have jobs, and jobs have steps.
 So now we'll add a step to your workflow.